The Two Minute Review

 How good is the app and digital banking?

 Actually, the app is pretty good, for a high street bank.

-- “Save The Change” is Halifax’s optional version of the “round up” features the likes of Monzo and Starling offer.
-Essentially, if you make a purchase it will round the cost up to the nearest pound and put the difference in your savings account (which has to be with Halifax).
+- “Save The Change” is Halifax’s optional version of the “round up” feature that more modern banks offer.
+Essentially, if you make a purchase it will round the price up to the nearest pound and put the difference in your savings account (which has to be with Halifax).
 So if you bought a beer for £3.40 it would round this up to £4 and deposit 60p into your savings account.